cursorless-dev/cursorless/docs/user/README.md

 - `"take every key"` (if cursor is currently within a key)

 For example, the command `"take every key [blue] air"` will select every key in the map/object/dict including the token with a blue hat over the letter 'a'.

+The modifier `every` can also be used to get multiple selections from the ordinal and relative numbered scopes instead of one contiguous range.

+- `"take every two tokens"` selects two tokens as separate selections
+- `"take every first two tokens"` selects two tokens as separate selections

 ##### `"grand"`